AnonKDD1269/ADFN/README.md

 ---

-/## Getting Started
+## Getting Started

-/To get started with ADFN, clone the repository first, /enter the corresponding folder;
+To get started with ADFN, clone the repository first, enter the corresponding folder.
+Follow the inner Readme.md files to test.

+**test scripts being updated currently**